fparrale/RandomForestNeutrosophySoil/README.md

 ## 🙋‍♂️ Author

-Developed by [Your Name].
+Developed by Franklin Parrales-Bravo.
 For academic or research-related questions, feel free to reach out.